seaniefs/esp32-cam-webserver/README.md

 https://wiki.ai-thinker.com/esp32-cam
 * Default pinouts are also included for WRover Kit, ESP Eye and M5Stack esp32 camera modules.
   I do not have any of these boards, so they are untested by me.
 Please [let me know](https://github.com/easytarget/esp32-cam-webserver/issues) if you find issues or have a board not [in the list](./camera_pins.h).

+ * Default pinouts for serial for AI Thinker:
+   * 5V and GND are obvious but TX and RX aren't - connect Serial Boards RX to VoT and TX to VnR

 ## Troubleshooting: